Finite mixture representations of zero-and-$N$-inflated distributions for count-compositional data: Introduction

 \section{Introduction}

 The excess of zeros in count-compositional data occurs when one or more categories have a larger number of observed zeros than expected under common statistical distributions, such as the multinomial and Dirichlet-multinomial.
 The primary complication in multivariate count-compositional settings, compared to univariate cases, is that the excess zeros can occur in a single category or across multiple categories.
-When zero-inflation occurs in all but one category, this gives rise to the related phenomenon of $N$-inflation.
+In extreme cases where zeros co-occur in all but one category, the count for the remaining category will coincide with the number of trials, $N$.
+This phenomenon has been referred to in the univariate zero-inflation literature as `endpoint-inflation' \citep{Tian2015,Dupuy2017}, in relation to a zero-inflated extension of the binomial distribution first proposed by \citet{Deng2015} However, we stress throughout this paper that zero-inflation in multivariate settings can also induce another type of inflation.
+Specifically, when zeros co-occur while more than one category is non-zero, the counts in the non-zero categories will also inflate, as the excess zeros in some categories effectively redistribute probability mass to the others.

-We discuss two multivariate probability distributions designed to address the prevalence of excess zeros in count-compositional data.
-We introduce a unifying framework that represents these models as finite mixtures.
-Specifically, we derive a novel zero-\&-$N$-inflated multinomial (ZANIM) distribution, which is based on multinomial mixture components, and extend this approach to the zero-\&-$N$-inflated Dirichlet-multinomial (ZANIDM).
+We discuss two multivariate probability distributions designed to address the prevalence of excess zeros when modelling count-compositional data.
+We introduce a unifying framework that represents these distributions as finite mixtures.
+Specifically, we derive a novel zero-and-$N$-inflated multinomial (ZANIM) distribution, which is based on multinomial mixture components, and then show that our framework also incorporates the zero-and-$N$-inflated Dirichlet-multinomial (ZANIDM) distribution.
 Although ZANIDM was first introduced by \citet{Koslovsky2023}, under the name ZIDM, it was described only through a stochastic representation via a mixture distribution on the count probabilities.
 We fully characterise ZANIDM as a sampling distribution on the counts capable of simultaneously modelling both zero-and-$N$-inflation and overdispersion using Dirichlet-multinomial mixture components.